api3dao/old-api3-docs/docs/airnode/v0.2/concepts/authorization.md

 The `extendWhitelistExpiration()` function can be called by an admin to extend the whitelist expiration of a requester for the Airnode–endpoint pair.

-This function emits a `ExtendedWhitelistExpiration` event with the following signagure:
+This function emits a `ExtendedWhitelistExpiration` event with the following signature:

 ```
     event ExtendedWhitelistExpiration(